 Sec.
 5. Donations.
 Departments, bureaus, and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may accept donations, contributions, grants, bequests or gifts, in cash or in kind, from various sources, domestic or foreign, for purposes relevant to their functions.
-National government agencies may accept donations in cash or in kind, from domestic or foreign sources, for purposes relevant to their functions.
 In the case of grants, in cash or in kind, from governments of foreign countries, their agencies and instrumentalities or multilateral institutions or organizations, acceptance thereof shall be subject to the prior clearance and approval by the President or his authorized representative based on the recommendation of the Secretary of Finance.
 On the other hand, other donations, in cash or in kind, from foreign governments shall require prior clearance and approval by the President or his authorized representative based on the recommendation of the Secretary of Foreign Affairs.

-Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the donee-government agency in accordance with accounting and auditing rules and regulations.
-The receipts from cash donations and proceeds from sale of donated commodities shall be deposited with the National Treasury and recorded as a Special Account in the General Fund and shall be available to the implementing agency concerned through a Special Budget pursuant to Section 35, Chapter 5, Book VI of E.O.
-No. 292.
+Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the doneegovernment agency in accordance with accounting and auditing rules and regulations.
+The receipts from cash donations and proceeds from sale of donated commodities shall be deposited with the National Treasury and recorded as a Special Account in the General Fund and shall be available to the implementing agency concerned through a Special Budget Request, and other relevant budgetary requirements in accordance with applicable laws, rules, and regulations.